 Board Response:

-In December 2020, the unemployment rate was 5.1 percent, an increase from December 2019’s 2.3 percent unemployment rate.
-However, Travis County’s unemployment rate was below that of the state (7.1 percent) and the nation (6.5 percent).
+In November 2022, the unemployment rate was 2.7 percent, a decrease from November 2021’s 3.1 percent rate.
+However, Travis County’s unemployment rate was below that of the state (4.0 percent) and the nation (3.7 percent).
 The Austin MSA’s unemployment rate has historically been below that of the state and nation.
-In April 2020, the unemployment rate peaked at 14.4 percent but has steadily declined to 5.1 percent.
+Since May 2022, the MSA unemployment rate has been a steady 2.9 percent according to Texas Workforce Commission, LMCI.

-According to the WFSCA unemployment insurance claims data from March 2020 to the week of December 13, 2020, there have been 162,890 initial claims filed in Travis County and 80,070 reemployed.
-The average age of unemployment insurance claimants is 37, and most initial claims have been from workers in Food Preparation and Sales fields.
+According to the TWC UI Claimant Dashboard 5-week claims data, there have been about 2,100 unemployment claims each week from November and December, 2022.
+Most initial claims are from food service contractors, temporary help services, professional employer organizations, school and employee bus transportation and custom computer programming services.

 According to Burning Glass, the median age of people in the Austin MSA workforce is 37, slightly younger than the national average of 39.
-Most workers, 16.3 percent, are between 25 and 34 years old, and 14.6 percent of workers are aged 35 to 44.
+Most workers, 17.5 percent, are between 25 and 34 years old, and 15.6 percent of workers are aged 35 to 44.
 Most impacted workers were those with some college or an associate’s degree.